JesuFemi-O/Cruise/Readme.md

     print(np.argmax(p))
 ```

-# TO Do:
+# TO DO:

 while the project is still a bit limited. the end goal is to allow you effortlessly deploy your Tensorflow models to heroku and test it easily. to make that possible the plan is to:

 - [x] allow users deploy to heroku with the click of a button

-- [] allow users to provide url to a public bucket with their saved models that can be used
+- [ ] allow users to provide url to a public bucket with their saved models that can be used

-- [] introduce swagger UI to make it easy to test and interact with models
+- [ ] introduce swagger UI to make it easy to test and interact with models

 # Current state of the project